Hogtown13/team-info-generator/README.md

 ## Installation
 To use, clone the repository from GitHub then download Node.
 This application requires a file system and installation of inquirer module.
 If testing is required install Jest.

+## Usage
+To generate your team, open your terminal and run 'npm start'.
+Follow the on screen prompts and when done select print.

 ## License
 This application is protected under the MIT license.